 The best time to visit Laos will depend on your preferences.
 If you want the perfect weather, visit during the cool season, although it’s also when things are the busiest.
 But if you’re after a quieter time, consider going during the wet season.
 The rain can be quite hard, but it’ll only last about an hour or two each day.
 And once the sun comes out, everything looks greener than you ever thought possible.

 With an abundance of forests, mountains and wildlife, Laos is the perfect place for adventure seekers and nature lovers.
-The picturesque town of Luang Prabang remains the favourite drawcard of Laos and while many other parts of the country remain ‘optional’ Luang Prabang is a must!
+Without a doubt, the picturesque town of Luang Prabang remains the favourite drawcard of the country.
+And while many other parts of the country remain ‘optional’ Luang Prabang is a must!